Chapter 20 Layers of abstraction

 end

-In the above functions, we simply skipped the fourth arguments to fulfil the behaviour.
+In the above functions, we simply skipped the fourth argument to fulfil the behaviour.

 The changes to different structs will have a ripple effect in other parts of the BinanceMock module: